amitizle/dotfiles/README.md

 ├── .irbrc # Check out ruby.sh for default gems etc ├── .kerlrc # Erlang version manager
 ├── .tmux.conf # tmux is the best innit
+├── misc # some misc configs and stuff
 ├── .zsh_addons # Addons for zsh, git branch for prompt is the only one for now │   ├── clone_addons.sh
 │   └── zsh_prompt # PS1 (shell prompt)